alexeightsix/fix-i3-mod-rofi-bind/README.md

 Currently all the configuration values are hard-coded in the script.
 To change the command that runs and the user it runs as you will need to open up `run.py` and edit the variables accordingly.
 # Run
-`sudo python3 fix-i3-mod-rofi-bind.git/run.py`
+`python3 fix-i3-mod-rofi-bind.git/run.py`

 # i3config
-Add the following line to have the script startup once i3 starts

-`exec --no-startup-id sudo python3 fix-i3-rofi-bind/run.py`
+Add the following line to have the script startup once i3 starts `exec --no-startup-id python3 fix-i3-rofi-bind/run.py`

-# Notes
-The keyboard module requires the script to run as sudo.